Yes, and organic food is important, and more than a “nice-to-have” marketing feature.

 We know that the organic standards of the US and EU are not perfect, and could use many improvements.
 But they are nevertheless important steps towards truly sustainable food systems, and thus worth supporting.
 We need to put our money where our mouths are!

 Currently LeafSide products are about 85 to 95% organic, as certain ingredients are still difficult to find in organic form.
 We’re in the process of moving to 100% certified organic for all recipe ingredients.
-We are especially careful to always source and use organic ingredients for any items on the Environmental Working Group’s annual Dirty Dozen list, and never use any conventional supplies of those ingredients in our recipes.
-For current details, our product pages show which ingredients are currently organic vs conventional.
+We are especially careful to always source and use organic ingredients for any items on the Environmental Working Group’s annual Dirty Dozen list, and never use any conventional supplies of those ingredients in our recipes (with one exception for conventional white potatoes where the skins have been removed, and no acceptable organic source has yet been found).
+For current details, please see our product pages, showing which ingredients are currently organic vs conventional.